sebastian-zieba/PACMAN/docs/source/pcf.rst

 save_refspec_fit_plot/show_refspec_fit_plot
 ''''''''''''''''''''''''''''''''''''''''''''
 The fit of the 1D spectrum compared to the reference spectrum.
-In the first exposure in a visit, this referecnce spectrum is the product of the stellar spectrum with the grism throughput.
+In the first exposure in a visit, this reference spectrum is the product of the stellar spectrum with the grism throughput.

 .. image:: media/s20/refspec_fit_0.png